Characters: Pokémon: Generation IV Families

 - Elemental Absorption: Storm Drain not only negates damage from Water-type moves, it raises their Special Attack.

 - Making a Splash: Water-type.

 - Mighty Glacier: Gastrodon.
-High HP and decent Special Defense (plus Recover) and Special Attack, with various other buffing moves available by breeding.
+High HP, decent Special Defense and Special Attack, with various other buffing moves available by breeding.
 Much like real sea slugs, they are quite slow.

-- Shown Their Work: They're a rare example of real evolution in the Pokémon series.
+- Showing Their Work: They're a rare example of real evolution in the Pokémon series.
 In this case, allopatric speciation.

 - Stock Ness Monster: Despite being sea slugs.

 - Third Eye: Gastrodon has one on its forehead.